deanebarker/contentful-webhook-server/README.md

     e.ActiveHandler.ForTopic
     e.ActiveHandler.ForName

-On application startup, the methods much be discovered for the system to automatically register them.
+On application startup, the methods must be discovered for the dispatcher to automatically register them.
 The easiest way is to call the global auto-register method in `Application_Start`:

     WebhookDispatcher.AutoRegisterHandlers();